 It is actually quite incredible when you think about how a speaker works.

-Tweeters work on the opposite side of the frequency range to woofers.
-Woofers create low frequency sounds and are much larger, while tweeters create high frequency sounds and are smaller in size.
+Tweeters work on the opposite side of the frequency range than woofers.
+Woofers create low-frequency sounds and are much larger, while tweeters create high-frequency sounds and are smaller in size.
+Midrange speakers fall in between tweeters and woofers.

 What Are Tweeters?